 - Concrete and Asphalt (Paving)

-Business Licenses must be obtained even if a permit is not required for work being performed.
+Business Licenses must be obtained even if a permit is not required for work being performed by anyone for hire.

 A mechanical permit is needed to install, alter, repair, remove, convert, or replace any electrical, plumbing, gas, or HVAC system.
 A permit is not required for standard service calls or agreements.

 - Electrical Permit

 A sign permit is required to install, replace, or upgrade temporary or permanent signs within Town limits.
 Cosmetic type work generally will not require a permit, but questions should be directed to the permit coordinator at Town Hall.

 - Sign Permit